aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 ##### TODO / FIXME Comments

 Detects new `TODO`, `FIXME`, `HACK`, `XXX`, and similar marker comments.
 During review, these flag unresolved items that should be confirmed: can they be merged now, or must they be addressed before the PR is accepted?

+##### Unused Method Detection

+Detects newly added or modified methods that have no callers anywhere in the project, via PSI call-graph analysis.
+Framework-implicit invocations are excluded — Spring endpoints, `@Bean`, `@Scheduled`, JUnit tests, `@Override`, constructors, abstract methods, `main`, `Serializable` lifecycle methods, Lombok-generated code, etc. Matched methods are marked as "Auto Problem" (suggestion level) to help surface likely dead code.
+Supports Java and Kotlin.
+Off by default — enable it in Settings.

 ---